BerkeleyLab/upcxx/docs/ccs-rpc.md

 sender rather than the receiver for easier debugging.
 These sources of asymmetry may result in different hashes of the executable segments and/or different function offsets within the library, both of which prevent UPC++ from properly relocating function pointers.
+However, setting breakpoints may modify code segments legitimately, resulting in asymmetry.
 The library can be rebuilt with `-Wl,--build-id` to provide a consistent hash.
-Otherwise, UPC++ will fall back to trying to use the hash of the library's file path as an identifier.
+For segments with writable code segments or TEXTRELs, UPC++ will fall back to trying to use the hash of the library's file path as an identifier.
 Some systems can report inconsistent file paths for a library, in which case this will fail.

 Duplicate code segments are also a problem for UPC++ acquiring unique hashes.
 This is a known occurrence with small libraries that return different